About the Department

 The first and second year studios are taught by professionals in the field and is the culminating project of each year.

-In Fall 2015, out of 37 students, 6 received an A+, 12 received an A, 11 received an A-, 4 received a B+, 2 received a B and there was one B-.
+In Fall 2016, out of 63 students, 9 received an A+, 21 received an A, 17 received an A-, 4 received a B+, 1 received a B and there was one B-.

-In Spring 2015, out of 30 students, 4 received an A+, 13 received an A, 7 received an A-, 2 received a B+, 2 received a B, one received a B-.
+In Spring 2017, out of 20 students, 6 received an A+, 7 received an A, 3 received an A-, and 4 received a B+.

-The Graduating Student Exit Survey has a response rate of 92% (48 out of 52 graduates responded).
-70% said that skills gained from the program helped them obtain employment.
+The Graduating Student 2017 Exit Survey has a response rate of 100% (51 out of 51 graduates responded).
+66% said that skills gained from the program helped them obtain employment.

 A 2014 Alumni survey (with 175 respondents) reported that 80.23% though the Penn MCP gave them greater job/mobility/opportunities [2.9% said no, 16.86% were uncertain]